When it comes to mortgages, you have a lot of options. Two of the most common are FHA and conventional loans.

 Down payment requirements for conventional loans can vary by lender and other factors but a 5% minimum is common.
 That would mean a $10,000 down payment on a $200,000 property.

 If coming up with your down payment is difficult, both loan types allow you to use gift money toward your payment.
 However, with an FHA loan, your entire down payment can be from gift funds, while those using a conventional loan may need to put down a portion of their own funds before being able to include gift money.
 Talk with a lender for more details.

 Questions about whether you qualify?Find an FHA lender who can work with you every step of the way. →

-Conventional loans typically require private mortgage insurance unless borrowers can put down 20 percent.
+Conventional loans typically require private mortgage insurance unless borrowers can put down 20%.
 Costs for PMI can vary based on your credit score and other factors, but it can easily add $100 or more to your monthly payment.
-This expense typically ends once your loan-to-value ratio reaches 80 percent.
+This expense typically ends once your loan-to-value ratio reaches 80%.

-Conversely, FHA loans require mortgage insurance no matter what -- even if you’re putting 20 percent down.
+Conversely, FHA loans require mortgage insurance no matter what -- even if you’re putting 20% down.
 FHA loans come with both a one-time upfront fee and annual mortgage insurance premium (which you’ll pay monthly, as part of your mortgage payment).

-The upfront MIP, sometimes referred to as the FHA funding fee, is 1.75 percent of the loan amount.
+The upfront MIP, sometimes referred to as the FHA funding fee, is 1.75% of the loan amount.
 This fee is due at closing and is typically financed into the entire loan amount to reduce out of pocket costs.

-The annual MIP ranges from .45 percent to 1.05 percent depending on loan term, loan amount and down payment.
-However, for most FHA borrowers, the annual MIP is .85 percent of the loan amount.
+The annual MIP ranges from 0.15% to 0.75% depending on loan term, loan amount and down payment.
+However, for most FHA borrowers, the annual MIP is 0.55% of the loan amount.